Maximinodotpy/articles/032 - Conways Game Of Life/_blog/article.md

 Lets continue with the JavaScript for the Game of Life.

 We simply start by defining a bunch of variables that will come in handy later.
-Some of them are needed to keep track of the state of the programm like `isRunning`.
+Some of them are needed to keep track of the state of the programme like `isRunning`.

 ```js
 const playground = document.querySelector('.playground');